mbrandonw/presentations/2017-05-16-anything-you-can-do-i-can-do-better/talk.md

 Either<String, Int>.Right(2).map { it * it }
 ```

-^ we have compile time safety that we handled both the left and the right cases.
+^ With `when`, we have compile time safety that we handled both the left and the right cases.

 ---